 - In the Buffy the Vampire Slayer/Stargate crossover Zeppo: Halo, Angelus is far more cunning than his canon counterpart.
 Rather than immediately announce his return, he along with Spike, Drusilla, and over 30 vampires try to kill Jenny first since she's the only one who might now how to re-ensoul him.
 Likewise he makes a point to act exactly the same as Angel around Buffy so she doesn't realize he's changed.

-- The villains in Power Rangers GPX tend to be this, given that the Rangers themselves are Genre Savvy, but the Big Bad of the "sequel", the Elf Commander Ragnar, is this story's Crowning Example.
-First, he refuses a Duels Decide Everything and Combat by Champion situation with the Red Ranger.
+- Elf Commander Ragnar, from Power Rangers GPX, first refuses a Duels Decide Everything and Combat by Champion situation with the Red Ranger.
 Second, he recognizes the threat the Rangers can be and takes them seriously.
 Third, he recognizes the Queen can thwart his plans, so he not only manipulates her, but takes over the military, just in case.
 Fourth, he sets up a barrier surrounding the Rangers' city to prevent reinforcements and finally cripples an unmorphed Ranger so he can't deactivate that shield.
 Then there's also taking advantage of the Rangers' unwillingness to kill monsters.